nihole/ACY/README.md

 - template.j2 - is Jinja2 template.
 You usually don't need to change it.
 - vlan_pools_tmpl.yml - this YAML file we are going to use for our YAML file creation (if it has not been done before)

 2. Create a new folder (if it has not been done before).
-Actually you may use any folder, but it looks reasonable to creare a new folder in the curent one.
+Actually you may use any folder, but it looks reasonable to create a new folder in the current one.
 Let's create a folder <a href="https://github.com/nihole/ACY/tree/master/access_policies/global_policy/aaep/example1">example1</a>

 ```
 mkdir example1